 This expressionist landmark is located in the Landstraße district on the corner of Kegelgasse and Lowengasse in Vienna.
 Don’t miss this popular Vienna tourist attraction.

-Last item on the list for the day is the Giant Ferris Wheel – Prater amusement park in Vienna.
+The last item on the list for the day is the Giant Ferris Wheel – Prater amusement park in Vienna.

 Viennese Giant Ferris Wheel or the Viennese Prater